byte-fe/react-model/README.md

 [⇧ back to top](#table-of-contents)

-## Other Concept required by Class Component ( Not First Class, ONLY SUPPORT ON CSR, Welcome to PR )
+## Other Concept required by Class Component

 ### Provider